JonahRodriguez281/sno/docs/index.md

     > As someone who goes skiing often, I want to be able to log my gear and keep track of my distance traveled over my days throughout the season, so I can catalogue my ski season to see my results post-season.

-* People who are interested in the skiResort stats and weather
+* People who are interested in the ski resort stats and weather

-    > As someone who can go skiing at multiple skiResorts, I want to be able to easily see each skiResorts weather forecast and status, so I can easily decide if I should go skiing that day, go to a different skiResort, or just cancel altogether.
+    > As someone who can go skiing at multiple ski resorts, I want to be able to easily see each ski resorts weather forecast and status, so I can easily decide if I should go skiing that day, go to a different ski resort, or just cancel altogether.

 ## Functionality

-* Users can create a profile that has a list of the users favorite/home skiResorts as well as seeing various stats, such as distance traveled and total days logged.
+* Users can create a profile that has a list of the users favorite/home ski resorts as well as seeing various stats, such as distance traveled and total days logged.
 They can also choose to log their gear in the app to catalogue.

-* Users can select a skiResort of those listed to see the skiResorts stats such as the weather forecast and trail maps.
+* Users can select a ski resort of those listed to see the ski resorts stats such as the weather forecast and trail maps.

 ## Persistent data